132. Recall Alert – Veterinary Products – Substandard by DTLs Punjab.

 – General Public

-Problem / Issue Central Drugs Laboratory Karachi informed that the sample of below mentioned drug products have been declared as ‘Substandard’.
+Problem / Issue Drug Testing Laboratories of Provinces informed that the samples of below mentioned drug products have been declared as ‘Substandard’.

 Therapeutic Goods (s) Affected: –